 - The Suns signed Rockets free agent forward Trevor Ariza to provide guidance to a young team, according to an Associated Press report.
 Ariza left the Western Conference powerhouse for a one-year, $15MM contract with Phoenix.
 “We need his defensive ability and versatility, his shooting ability but I think as much as anything, maybe more than anything, we need his leadership and his winning pedigree,” GM Ryan McDonough said.

-- Sindarius Thornwell and Jawun Evans face a logjam in the Clippers’ backcourt, Broderick Turner of the Los Angeles Times notes.
-They played a combined 121 games last season but the team currently has eight guards on the roster with the addition of first-round picks Shai Gilgeous-Alexander and Jerome Robinson.
+- Sindarius Thornwell and Jawun Evans face a logjam in the Clippers’ backcourt and will have to fight for playing time, Broderick Turner of the Los Angeles Times notes.
+The duo played a combined 121 games last season but the team currently has eight guards on the roster with the addition of first-round picks Shai Gilgeous-Alexander and Jerome Robinson.
 Both Thornwell and Evans have guaranteed contracts worth approximately $1.378MM for next season.
 “In this game, you can’t worry about nobody else,” Thornwell said.
 “You can’t come in and worry about what the next man got going on and what the next man is doing.”

 - DeMarcus Cousins says he’s not bothered by the reduced offensive role he’ll have with the Warriors, as he told Anthony Slater of The Athletic.
 “I’m sure there will be many games where I may have, you know, four attempts.
 Then there may be other games where I’m the leading scorer,” he said.
 “I look at that as a positive.
 I don’t have to be the guy.
 I’ve dealt with that my entire career.
 I’ve always wanted a team where everything doesn’t rely on me.
 Now I’m in that position.”